Why you should do an end-of-year process audit

 Dated processes can create bottlenecks and increase time-to-market, allowing competitors to gain an edge.
 Conducting an annual process audit is a proactive strategy that helps you monitor processes in an ongoing way, ensuring you remain competitive, agile, and relevant.

 Digital transformation, the adoption and integration of new digital technologies into business processes, fundamentally changes how businesses operate and deliver value.
-Global spending on digital transformation initiatives reached 1.3 billion in 2020, up over 10% compared with the previous year.
+Global spending on digital transformation initiatives is forecast to reach $1.8 trillion in 2022, an increase of 17.6% over 2021.

 Researching, acquiring, and implementing new software into existing (or new) business processes is top of mind for most businesses.
 A process audit can help identify the software you're currently using to facilitate different business processes and expose technology gaps.